tognmar/PortfolioPage/README.md

   Automatically extract event details—artist, venue, date, and location—using GPT-4o-mini via the OpenAI API.

 - **Personal Ticket Gallery**
-  Seamlessly manage a private, visual archive of your event history.
+  Manage a private, visual archive of your event history.

 - **Interactive Map**
   Visualize all attended event locations on a digital map.